-After looking through this material, I suggest that you print it out to study at home or to take with you to Maui.
+After looking through this material, I suggest that you print it out to study at home or take it with you to Maui.
 But don’t hit the Print button!
-Instead click this link to the Maui Hawaii Printable PDF version.
-It will then open in Adobe Acrobat and you can print it out in about 35 pages from there.
-If you don’t have the free Adobe Acrobat Reader program on your computer, click here to get Adobe Reader.
+Instead, click this link to Subscribe to my monthly Maui newsletter, where you’ll be sent a link to download both approx. 300-page Maui Guide and my printable Maui PDF guide.
+It will then open in PDF format, and you can print out my guide in about 86 pages from there.
+If you have any problem opening the file and don’t have the free Adobe Acrobat Reader program on your computer, click here to get Adobe Reader.

 Once you print this out, don’t leave home without it!

 For more details about Maui hotels, condos, car rentals, restaurants, things to do, weddings, honeymoons, weather, maps, webcams, photos, and more, use the menu tabs at the TOP of this page to go to any of the other sections of this Maui website.
-Or for the Maui Hawaii Home Page click here.
+Or visit our homepage for Maui Hawaii.

 When to go